raganwald-deprecated/Roweis/README.old.md

 Sammy applications associate routes with functions we call "handlers."
 Roweis is simply a tool for generating some or even all of those handlers for you and then registering them with Sammy.
 In the simplest case, we can use Roweis to register a handler function with Sammy from outside of our `application.js` file:

-    Sammy.Roweis.example // note the name of the application .view('welcome', // the name of the handler, must be unique function () {
+    Sammy.Roweis.example // note the name of the application .display('welcome', // the name of the handler, must be unique function () {
           this.partial('welcome.haml', {}, function (html) { app.swap(html); });
         });